Sidstumple/project_Funda/README.md

 * Searching on city name
 * Filtering on price and amount of rooms
 * Viewing detail item
-* Suggesting data based on detail item
+* Suggesting data based on detail item and chosen filters

 ## Wishlist:
-* Using the users' filter values for suggestions as well.
 * Adding more data from another API (demographic or safety data).
 * Saving the user actions to give better suggestions based on previous searches and applied filters.